Discovering Nonlinear Static Relationships in Unlabeled Dataset using Autoencoder with Ordered Variance: Model extraction: Autoencoder with ordered variance (AEO)

-In this section, we propose the AEO in which the loss function is modified with a variance regularization term to enforce order in the latent space.
-The encoder and decoder functions for the AEO are chosen as NNs, which results in the latent and reconstructed vectors:
+In this section, we introduce the AEO, which integrates a variance-based regularization term into the loss function to impose an ordered structure within the latent space.
+Given the unlabeled data vector $\mathbf{x}\in \mathbb{R}^{n}$ as the AE input, the encoder and decoder functions for the AEO are defined as follows: